 Phrases and metaphors which feel important to you can be stored in memory and used later when constructing questions.

-To remove a stored phrase from either short-term or long-term memory, simply click on it.
+To remove a stored phrase from memory, simply click on it in the memory panel.

 You can add your own questions by clicking the icon that looks like a speech bubble with a plus symbol in it.